netsecuritylab/netsecuritylab.github.io/README.md

 ---
 ```

-The publication_types are: "paper_conference", "paper_journal" and "paper_preprint".
+The publication_types options are: "paper_conference", "paper_journal" and "paper_preprint".